CEO! What does come to your mind when you come across this word. Passion? Boss? A leader?

 CEOs retain themselves motivated with an intense desire to accomplish what they want by reading good books.
 These are some of the reasons that enforce CEOs to acquire great reading habits.

 Not just CEOs, it is imperative for everybody to read.
-At one point of life or another, what you have read earlier, will help you.
+At one point in life or another, what you have read earlier, will help you.